 Chronic endothelial damage may be the most common type of vasculitis and the leading cause of aging, morbidity, and mortality in human beings.
-Much higher blood pressure (BP) of the afferent vasculature may be the major underlying cause by inducing recurrent injuries on endothelium, and probably whole afferent vasculature including capillaries, are involved in the process.
+Much higher blood pressure (BP) of the afferent vasculature may be the major underlying cause by inducing recurrent injuries on endothelium, and probably whole afferent vasculature including capillaries are involved in the process.
 Thus the term of venosclerosis is not as famous as atherosclerosis in the literature.
-Secondary to the chronic endothelial inflammation, edema. and fibrosis, vascular walls become thickened, their lumens are narrowed, and they lose their elastic natures that reduce blood flow and increase systolic BP further.
-Some of the well-known indicators of the inflammatory process are sedentary life style, animal-rich diet, overweight, smoking, alcohol, hypertriglyceridemia, hyperbetalipoproteinemia, dyslipidemia, impaired fasting glucose, impaired glucose tolerance, white coat hypertension, and other chronic inflammatory processes including rheumatologic disorders, prolonged infections, and cancers for the development of irreversible consequences including obesity, hypertension, diabetes mellitus (DM), cirrhosis, peripheric artery disease (PAD), chronic obstructive pulmonary disease (COPD), chronic renal disease (CRD), coronary artery disease (CAD), mesenteric ischemia, osteoporosis, and stroke, all of which terminate with early aging and death.
-Although early withdrawal of causative factors may prevent final consequences, after development of cirrhosis, COPD, CRD, CAD, PAD, or stroke, endothelial changes cannot be reversed completely due to their fibrotic natures.
-They were researched under the title of metabolic syndrome in the literature, extensively (1-4).
-On the other hand, gallstone is also found among one of the most common health problems in developed countries (5), and it is particularly frequent in women above the age of 40 years (6).
-Most of the gallstones are found in the gallbladder, which is also called cholelithiasis.
-Its pathogenesis is uncertain and it appears to be influenced by genetic and environmental factors (7).
-Excess weight is a known and age-independent risk factor for gallstone (8).
-Delayed bladder emptying, decreased small intestinal motility, and sensitivity to cholecystokinin were associated with obesity and gallstone disease (9).
-An increased risk was confirmed in obese diabetics with hypertriglyceridemia (10), and plasma cholesterol levels were found related with gallstone (11).
-Even more conflicting results were reported about an association between gallstone and smoking (12-14).
-We tried to understand whether or not there is a significant relationship between cholelithiasis and parameters of the metabolic syndrome.
+Secondary to the chronic endothelial inflammation, edema, and fibrosis, vascular walls become thickened, their lumens are narrowed, and they lose their elastic nature that reduces blood flow and increases systolic BP further.
+Some of the well-known causes and indicators of the inflammatory process are sedentary life style, animal-rich diet, overweight, smoking, alcohol, hypertriglyceridemia, hyperbetalipoproteinemia, dyslipidemia, impaired fasting glucose, impaired glucose tolerance, white coat hypertension, and other chronic inflammatory processes including rheumatologic disorders, prolonged infections, and cancers for the development of irreversible consequences including obesity, hypertension, diabetes mellitus (DM), cirrhosis, peripheric artery disease (PAD), chronic obstructive pulmonary disease (COPD), chronic renal disease (CRD), coronary artery disease (CAD), mesenteric ischemia, osteoporosis, and stroke, all of which terminate with early aging and death.
+Although early withdrawal of causative factors may prevent terminal consequences, after development of cirrhosis, COPD, CRD, CAD, PAD, or stroke, endothelial changes cannot be reversed, completely due to their fibrotic nature.
+They were researched under the titles of metabolic syndrome, aging syndrome, or accelerated endothelial damage syndrome in the literature, extensively (1-4).
+On the other hand, gallstones are also found among one of the most common health problems in developed countries (5), and they are particularly frequent in women above the age of 40 years (6).
+Most of the gallstones are found in the gallbladder with the definition of cholelithiasis.
+Its pathogenesis is uncertain and appears to be influenced by genetic and environmental factors (7).
+Excess weight is a well-known and age-independent risk factor for cholelithiasis (8).
+Delayed bladder emptying, decreased small intestinal motility, and sensitivity to cholecystokinin were associated with obesity and cholelithiasis (9).
+An increased risk was confirmed in obese diabetics with hypertriglyceridemia (10), and plasma cholesterol levels were also found related with cholelithiasis (11).
+Even more conflicting results were reported about the associations between cholelithiasis and smoking (12-14).
+We tried to understand whether or not there is a significant relationship between cholelithiasis and cholecystectomy and plasma lipids.

-Materials and Methods
+Material and Methods